Larry Gatlin & the Gatlin Brothers

-Larry Wayne Gatlin (born May 2, 1948) is an American country and Southern gospel singer-songwriter.
-As part of the Gatlin Brothers trio that included his younger brothers Steve and Rudy, he achieved considerable success within the country music genre, performing on 33 top 40 country singles, a total inclusive of his recordings as a solo artist and with the group.
+Larry Gatlin & the Gatlin Brothers are an American country music vocal group.
+The group consists of lead singer Larry Gatlin (born May 2, 1948) and his brothers, Rudy and Steve Gatlin.
+The group achieved considerable success within the country music genre, performing on 33 top 40 country singles.

-Gatlin is known for his tenor voice and for the country songs that he recorded in the 1970s and 1980s.
+The group is known for Larry's tenor voice and for the country songs that they recorded in the 1970s and 1980s.
 Some of Gatlin's greatest hits include "Broken Lady", "All the Gold in California", "Houston (Means I'm One Day Closer to You)", "She Used to Be Somebody's Baby" and "Night Time Magic".
 During this time, country music trended toward slick pop-music arrangements in a style that came to be known as Countrypolitan.
 Gatlin and the Gatlin Brothers came to prominence and enjoyed their greatest success during this period with hit singles that showcased the brothers' rich gospel-inflected harmonies and Larry's poetic lyrics.

 Early life

-Gatlin was born in Seminole in Gaines County, Texas, United States, next to the New Mexico border.
+Larry Wayne Gatlin was born in Seminole in Gaines County, Texas, United States, next to the New Mexico border.
 His father was an oilfield worker, and the family lived in several locations while he was a youth, including Abilene and Odessa.
 He was reared listening to country and Southern gospel music.
 He has performed with his brothers Steve and Rudy since childhood.
 When they were younger, they often sang at their local church along with their sister LaDonna and occasionally performed on local radio and television shows.
 They also recorded a gospel music album for the Sword and Shield label and topped Roy Orbison in a local talent contest.

 Gatlin was a quarterback at Odessa High School.
 After graduation in 1966, he was eligible to serve in the military during the Vietnam War, but he chose to attend the University of Houston.
 As a wide receiver on the football team, he caught a touchdown pass in a 1968 game in which his team scored 100 points.

 He later auditioned for and joined the gospel music group the Imperials.
 The Imperials went on to perform in Las Vegas in January 1971 at Jimmy Dean's Las Vegas Revue.
 While walking through the showroom, Gatlin caught country singer Dottie West's attention, who thought that he resembled Mickey Newbury.
 West was impressed with Gatlin's songwriting skills, and she recorded two of his compositions, "You're the Other Half of Me" and "Once You Were Mine".
-West also passed one of Gatlin's demo tapes around Nashville, Tennessee and arranged for him to relocate there by purchasing a plane ticket for him.
+West also passed one of Gatlin's demo tapes around Nashville, Tennessee, and arranged for him to relocate there by purchasing a plane ticket for him.
 West recorded other compositions by Gatlin that would later become hits for him, including "Broken Lady", which appeared on West's 1978 album Dottie.